Ign0reLee/Bounding_Box_Maker_Demo/README.md

 If you load an image that is too long sentence, or if you load an image that contains non-English characters, an error may occur.
 Use images that are composed of as few sentences as possible

+If you pressing too many keys will process them nested in order.

 # Examples

 Use Examples